Dhruv721725/Dhruv721725/README.md

 - 👋 Hi, I’m @Dhruv721725
-- 👀 I’m interested in AI and ML
+- 👀 I’m interested in logic building, AIs, App dev.
-- 🌱 I’m currently learning Web dev
+- 🌱 I’m currently learning App dev using flutter
-- 💞️ I’m looking to collaborate on Personal AI
+- 💞️ I’m looking to collaborate on Personal Apps with ai support
 - 📫 you can reach me by texting me on git hub.

 <!---